lukso-network/docs/docs/guides/universal-profile/02-edit-profile.md

 const jsonFile = require('./YourProfileMetadata.json');

 const uploadResult = await LSP3UniversalProfile.uploadProfileData(
-  jsonFile.LSP3Profile
+  jsonFile.LSP3Profile,
 );
 const profileMetadataIPFSUrl = uploadResult.url;
 ```

 ## Step 3: encode data with erc725.js

-The next step is to **prepare the data** that will be used to edit your Universal Profile.
-"Prepare the data" means **encoding it**, so that it can be written on your Universal Profile.
+The next step is to **prepare the data** that will be used to edit our Universal Profile.
+"Prepare the data" means **encoding it**, so that it can be written on our Universal Profile.

 To do so, we will use our [erc725.js] library.
 It will help us encode the data easily.

 In order to setup the erc725.js library, we will need the following:

-- address of your Universal Profile contract = this is the address of your profile mentioned on the url after `/` on [universalprofile.cloud](https://universalprofile.cloud).
+- address of our Universal Profile contract = this is the address of our profile mentioned on the url after `/` on [universalprofile.cloud](https://universalprofile.cloud).
 - an ERC725Y JSON Schema = this is a set of ERC725Y key-value definitions (see)
 - a provider = it will our LUKSO L14 endpoint: *https://rpc.l14.lukso.network'*